Patreon/Realm-JSONAPI/README.md

 ## Author

-David Kettler, 21echoes@gmail.com
+David Kettler, david@patreon.com

 ## License

-RLMObject-JSONAPI is available under the MIT license.
+RLMObject-JSONAPI is available under the Apache 2.0 license.
 See the LICENSE file for more info.